groovybits/rscap/README.md

-## rscap: Packet Capture MpegTS/SMPTE2110 for ZeroMQ Distributed Processing
+## Packet Capture MpegTS/SMPTE2110 for ZeroMQ Distributed Processing

 Distribute an MpegTS network stream over ZeroMQ.
 Capture the TS using pcap with filter rules for specifying